vitalab/vitalab.github.io/deep-learning/_posts/2018-05-19-monotonic.md

 Attention is widely used for offline models like Sequence-to-sequence.
-A huge drawback from the common soft attention algorithm is their huge time consumption, making them unusable for online tasks.
+A huge drawback from the common soft attention algorithm is the huge time consumption, making it unusable for online tasks.
 This papers aims at bringing attention to real-time tasks.

 ### Monotonic attention
-In 2017, Raffael & al. proposed a monotonic attention which would compute the action of the reader per timestep (move or attend).
+In 2017, Raffael & al. proposed a monotonic attention.
+At each timestep, a reader could move or attend a node along the memory axis.
+The feature vector would then be all of the attended nodes.
 This enables the use of attention for real-time applications, but the performance were not good.

 ### Monotonic chunkwise attention